StanJulia/Stan.jl/README.md

   @Compat.Dict("N" => 10, "y" => [0, 1, 0, 0, 0, 0, 0, 0, 1, 1]),
   @Compat.Dict("N" => 10, "y" => [0, 0, 0, 1, 0, 0, 0, 1, 0, 1])
 ]

-stanmodel = Stanmodel(name="bernoulli", model=bernoulli);
-stanmodel |> display
-println("Input observed data dictionary:") data |> display println()
+println("Input observed data, an array of dictionaries:") data |> display println()
 ```

-Create a default model for sampling.
-See other examples for methods optimize and diagnose in the Bernoulli example directory.

-Run the simulation and describe the results:
+Run the simulation by calling stan(), passing in the data and the intended working directory (where created files will be stored).
+Describe the results (describe() is a Mamba.jl function):
 ```
 sim1 = stan(stanmodel, data, ProjDir)
 describe(sim1)
 ```
 'stan()' is the work horse, the first time it will compile the model and create the executable.

 By default it will run 4 chains, display a combined summary and returns a Mamba Chain for a sampler.
 Other methods return a dictionary.
 ```
 println("Subset Sampler Output")
 sim = sim1[1:1000, ["lp__", "theta", "accept_stat__"], :]
 describe(sim)
 println()
 ```
 The following diagnostics and Gadfly based plot functions from Mamba.jl are available:
 ```
 println("Brooks, Gelman and Rubin Convergence Diagnostic") try